Sentrilite

 Workload → AI Provider Mapping

-See exactly which Kubernetes pod, container, or process is calling OpenAI, Anthropic, Bedrock, Google AI, Cohere, Mistral, and others.
+See exactly which Kubernetes pod, container, or process is calling OpenAI, Anthropic, AWS Bedrock, Google Gemini, Cohere, Mistral, and others.
 Attribution down to the process and destination level.

-Calls per hour, calls per day, bytes sent and received per workload per AI provider.
-Build a baseline of normal AI usage and detect when it changes.
+Separate ingress and egress counters per workload per AI provider.
+Build a baseline of normal AI usage and detect when the shape of consumption changes over time.

 Shadow AI Detection

-Find AI calls happening in your environment that nobody knew about.
-Workloads bypassing your AI gateway, unauthorized API keys, dev environments hitting production AI providers.
+Surface AI calls happening in your environment that nobody knew about.
+Workloads bypassing your AI gateway, unauthorized API keys, dev environments hitting production AI providers, or third-party libraries calling AI behind the scenes.

 Real-Time Alerts